 Learn how science and nature interact by bringing the kids to explore Science Museum Oklahoma’s two-story treehouse in the GadgetTrees exhibit.
 Once you’ve climbed to the top, take a thrilling journey to the bottom of Archimedes Slide, known as the nation's tallest spiral slide west of the Mississippi.

-Book a room at the Stone Creek Bed & Breakfast in Broken Arrow for ultimate relaxation.
-Between enjoying their extensive breakfast menu in the morning and dessert hour each night, check out the sleeping porch equipped with a queen-size platform bed suspended in air.
+Book the Stone Creek Cabin in Broken Arrow for ultimate relaxation.
+Check out the sleeping porch equipped with a queen-size platform bed suspended in air.
 It makes the deck an ideal place for an afternoon nap or nighttime star gazing.

 Oklahoma’s restaurants have some fantastic patios where you can enjoy delicious cuisine and a pleasant breeze.
 Food tastes sweeter when you’re eating in the open air, so take your pick from our list of Perfect Patios and Top Spots for Outdoor Dining and hit the road.
 You’ll be enjoying brunch along the riverside or a late night feast in a thriving downtown area.